 The spectacle takes place on the hour, every hour from 08:00 to 23:00, and is a must-see for first-time visitors to Prague.
 Below the Astronomical Clock, 12 medallions depict the signs of the zodiac.
 These were added in 1865 by renowned Czech painter Josef Mánes.

-Old Town Hall The Old Town Hall Tower was originally built as a single structure, however, in 1364 it was knocked into a private house adjoining it.
-Over the next century, the structure was further enlarged by connecting it to additional houses, and the entire complex became known as the Old Town Hall.
-In 1470, the facade was remodelled in the Gothic style, and extensive work was done to unify the interior.
+Old Town Hall Complex The Old Town Hall Tower is part of the Old Town Hall complex.
+The tower was originally built as a single structure, however, in 1364 it was knocked into a private house adjoining it.
+The structure was further enlarged over the next century by connecting it to additional houses, and the entire complex became known as the Old Town Hall.
+In 1470, the facade of the Old Town Hall was remodelled in the Gothic style, and extensive work was carried out to unify its interior.

-Historical Halls and Gothic Chapel
+Old Town Hall Historical Halls & Gothic Chapel

 Medieval Underground